 Waiving Medical Insurance

-Should an employee already have insurance coverage through other means, he/she may elect to waive medical insurance coverage and receive additional money per year in taxable income ($2,002 for faculty; $1,001 for non-faculty employees) -- this income shall not be taken into account when calculating other benefits that are pay related, such as life insurance.
+Should an employee already have insurance coverage through other means, he/she may elect to waive medical insurance coverage and receive additional money per year in taxable income (up to $1,001 for employees) -- this income shall not be taken into account when calculating other benefits that are pay related, such as life insurance.
 To elect this option, a State of RI Waiver of Health Coverage Form must be signed and submitted to the Office of Human Resources.
 Employees may also waive dental and/or vision plans if desired with no additional reimbursement.

 Please note the following exceptions to the waiver: